theogiraudet/Bookshelf/docs/modules/view.md

   :::
 ```

-*Set a block as if the player was placing it:*
+*Example: Set a block as if the player was placing it:*

 ```mcfunction
 # Once (will run if you are targeting a block)